Thursday, January 7, 2016

 You shall not [8] rejoice at wrongdoing.

-Effects of Error
+Effects Of Error

-“There shall come forth a shoot from the stump of Jesse, and a branch from his roots shall bear fruit.
+When we start to see the Finger of God in the writing of the Scriptures, we begin to learn what it means to have the spirit of the fear of the Lord upon us.
+Our delight should be in the fear of the Lord, just as it was prophesied of Jesus: “There shall come forth a shoot from the stump of Jesse, and a branch from his roots shall bear fruit.
 And the Spirit of the LORD shall rest upon him, the Spirit of wisdom and understanding, the Spirit of counsel and might, the Spirit of knowledge and the fear of the LORD.
 And his delight shall be in the fear of the LORD…” (Isaiah 11:1-3a).

-All too often, something that has caused people pain leads them into another error when partially rectified.
-Martin Luther, the famous Reformer, is known also for rejecting the book of James as containing false teaching because it speaks about our faith being justified by works, and does not say we are justified in God’s sight by faith alone.
-This is most likely because of his painful experience within the Roman Catholic Church and its teachings on salvation by works.
-Luther evidently had difficulty understanding how a person’s faith was completed by action, and there is a difference between doers of faith and hearers who only profess faith with their lips.
+The idea that the New Testament is about what we can do, while the Old Testament is about what we cannot do, is false—absolutely!
+All too often, when partially rectified, something that has caused people pain leads them into another error.
+Martin Luther, the famous Reformer, is also known for rejecting the book of James as containing false teaching because it speaks about our faith being justified by works and does not say we are justified in God’s sight by faith alone.
+This is most likely due to his painful experience within the Roman Catholic Church and its teachings on salvation by works.
+Luther evidently had difficulty understanding how a person’s faith is completed by action, and there is a difference between doers who express faith and hearers who only profess faith with their lips.

 “Therefore confess your sins to each other and pray for each other so that you may be healed.
 The prayer of a righteous man is powerful and effective” (James 5:16 NIV).

-In the following chapters, we will look at what each one of the Ten Commandments mean for us today, without the Mosaic rituals, and uncover the hidden truths within the Ten Words from God.
-What will surprise you is the extent of knowledge that is embodied in the only words written by the Finger of God.For many people miss the following truth that is found in the Psalms:
+In the following chapters, we will explore what each of the Ten Commandments means for us today, without the Mosaic rituals, and uncover the hidden truths within the Ten Words from God.
+What may surprise you is the extent of knowledge embodied in the only words written by the Finger of God.
+Many people miss the following truth found in the Psalms:

 “I have seen a limit to all perfection, but your commandment is exceedingly broad” (Psalm 119:96).